TracyAntonia/phase-1-challenge-1/README.md

 1. A computer that has Chrome installed.
 2. Visual Studio Code installed or any text editor of your choice.
 3. Node version 10 or higher installed.
+4. A git hub account.

 ## Installation
 ### OPTION ONE
 1) Open the terminal on your computer (ctrl + shift + t).

+2. Create a directory in your terminal named challenge-1.

+            use - mkdir challenge-1

-2) Clone the repository:
+3. Clone the repository in git hub:

             use - git clone git@github.com:TracyAntonia/phase-1-challenge-1.git

-3) Once it is done, change the directory to the repository folder:
+4. Once it is done, change the directory to the repository folder:

             use - cd challenge-1

-4) Open it using VS code `Visual Studio Code`.
+5. Open it using VS code `Visual Studio Code`.

             use  - code .
-5) Once you open your VS code, on your left-hand side on the explorer you will find the html, css and javascript.
+6. Once you open your VS code, on your left-hand side on the explorer you will find the html, css and javascript.

-6) And then open the page using the live server.
+7. And then open the page using the live server.

+8. The page should open in your Chrome browser.

 ### OPTION TWO
-1) You can fork this repository in your own account by clicking on `Fork` on this page.
+1. You can fork this repository in your own account by clicking on `Fork` on this page.
-2) Start the process in `OPTION ONE` above.
+2. Start the process in `OPTION ONE` above.

+         NB: While cloning the repository, use your git hub link by clicking on code and copying the ssh key link.

 ## Student Grade Generator
 This programs checks a student's marks and returns the grade.
 THe input should be between 0 - 100 marks.